 7.2.
 Receiving Report Required for Goods Received

-The CPO shall ensure that required information is submitted to the State Auditor verifying the receipt of commodities by the University, as required by West Virginia Code § 12-3-10f.
 Receiving shall be completed electronically though Mountaineer Marketplace.
 Commodities as defined in this Section include, but are not limited to, the following: materials, equipment, supplies, printing and automated data processing hardware and software.